itechdp/yokohama/README.md

-This is a Vite + React + TypeScripts project, styled with Tailwind CSS v4 and routed with React Routers.
+This is a Vite + React + TypeScripts project, styled with Tailwind CSS v4 and routed with React Router.

 ## Getting Started